EasyNavigation/easynav_plugins/maps_managers/easynav_simple_maps_manager/README.md

 [![ROS 2: kilted](https://img.shields.io/badge/ROS%202-kilted-blue)](#) [![ROS 2: rolling](https://img.shields.io/badge/ROS%202-rolling-blue)](#)

 ## Description
-Simple (no-op) Maps Manager that demonstrates the Maps Manager API.
+Simple Maps Manager that demonstrates the Maps Manager API.
 It forwards/republishes a basic occupancy map flow and exposes standard topics and a save-map service.

+At the heart of this stack is the SimpleMap data structure.
+It represents the environment as a 2D occupancy grid where each cell can be either 0 (free), 1 (occupied), or -1 (unknown).

 ## Authors and Maintainers
 - **Authors:** Intelligent Robotics Lab